quarkusio/build-reporter/build-reporter-github-actions/src/main/resources/templates/WorkflowReportFormatter/commentReport.md

 {#if develocityEnabled}{buildScansCheckRunMarker}{/if}

 {#if report.errorDownloadingBuildReports}
+> [!WARNING]
-:warning: Errors occurred while downloading the build reports.
+> Errors occurred while downloading the build reports.
 This report is incomplete.
 {/if}

 {#if report.reportedFailures}